AlibabaCloudDocs/sls/intl.en-US/Application/Log Audit Service/Authorize Log Service to collect and synchronize logs.md

         }
         ```

-    4. Create a role named sls-audit-service-monitorand attach the AliyunLogAuditServiceMonitorAccess policy to the role.
+    4. Create a role named sls-audit-service-monitor and attach the AliyunLogAuditServiceMonitorAccess policy to the role.

         1. In the left-side navigation pane, click **RAM Roles**.
 On the page that appears, click **Create RAM Role**.
 The Create RAM Role wizard appears.
         2. In the Select Role Type step, select **Alibaba Cloud Service**, and then click **Next**.